kwonus/Quelle-Obsolete/Quelle.md

 If we ignore the SYSTEM clauses for the moment, we can focus on the primary operational clauses in Quelle.
 These verbs are identified in Table 3-1 below.
 A similar table for SYSTEM commands can be found in Section IX, near the end of this document.

 Searching and displaying results are the primary purpose of Quelle.
 Learning the six verbs identified in Table 3-1 is all that is necessary for using Quelle.
 Each verb has a minimum and maximum number of parameters.
-Each pf these six verbs are describe in the following sections.
+Each of these six verbs are described in the following sections.

 | Verb        | Action Type | Clause Type | Clause Restriction | Required Parameters                           | Required Operators | Optional Operators |
 | ----------- | :---------: | ----------- | ------------------ | --------------------------------------------- | :----------------: | :----------------: |